KaiHelli/lvsm/README.md

 <details>
   <summary><b>Training on multiple nodes (https://github.com/donydchen/mvsplat/issues/32)</b></summary>
 Since this project is built on top of pytorch_lightning, it can be trained on multiple nodes hosted on the SLURM cluster.
-For example, to train on 2 nodes (with 2 GPUs on each node), add the following lines to the SLURM job script
+For example, to train on 2 nodes (with 2 GPUs on each node), add the following lines to the SLURM job script.
+Note however, this is untested in the current version of the code.

 ```bash
 #SBATCH --nodes=2           # should match with trainer.num_nodes